 - Geneva to Lausanne — almost four hours — often with stops possible at amongst Morges, Nyon, and Yvoire (in France).

 - Upper Lake area from Lausanne to St Gingolph with stops amongst others at Montreux, Vevey, and Chateau de Chillon.

 - Ferry services — short crossings between Switzerland and France — from Lausanne to Evian and Nyon to Yvoire.

-The historic paddle steamer are the best choice and cost the same as more modern boats — paddle steamboat cruises are usually clearly marked as such in the published timetables.
+The historic paddle steamers are the best choice and fare the same as more modern boats — paddle steamboat cruises are usually clearly marked as such in the published timetables.

 Spring Pleasure Boat Cruises from Genève

 Circular cruises from Geneva are possible three to six times per day during the spring season.
 The basic cruise is just less than an hour and departs from Geneva and stops on demand in Bellevue.
 Modern boats are mostly used on this routing.

 Lunchtime cruises are often available and are usually on the paddle steamboat Savoie — the cruise is longer (and more expensive) with lunch optional and best reserved in advance.
 Dinner cruises are mostly on Friday evening with reservations essential.
 Fondue is served on Friday dinner cruises until early May.